-If you find you can no longer attend classes, you should officially withdraw from school.
-Before doing so, please be sure to work with your advisor to determine if other options are available to you.
+Students that find they can no longer attend classes should officially withdraw from school.
+Before doing so, they should work with their advisor to determine if other options are available to them.
 The last day to withdraw from classes without receiving a grade is listed on the academic calendar.
 Note: Courses that are less than a full term in length have different withdrawal deadline dates.

-If you are receiving financial aid, be aware that totally withdrawing prior to completing more than 60.01% of the term can result in your owing money back to the U.S. Department of Education or to BMCC.
+Students receiving financial aid should be aware that withdrawing from all course during a given term prior to completing more than 60.01% of the term can result in the student owing money back to the U.S. Department of Education or to BMCC.
 Please refer to the Financial Assistance section of the catalog for further information.